jeetendrabisht/api-check-data/README.md

 # Description

 This API provided to check current date i.e day of the date ( e.g DD-MM-YYYY, DD will be the day) is prime or not.
-If prime call a weather API service and store it's resp. data in mongo and shw success.
+If prime call a weather API service and store it's resp. data in mongodb and show success.
 If not a prime provide internal server error.

 # Usage